anoobbacker/brilliant-pala/screening-mock/physics/063-distance-acceleration.md

 ## Question
 A body starts from rest and has an acceleration of $20 \mathrm{~cm} / \mathrm{s}^2$.
 The distance covered by the body in first 8 s in cm is :

+---
+# Answer
+## Quick visual solution
+- Picture speed climbing like a straight ramp: it rises by 20 cm/s every second, starting at 0.
+After 8 s, the top of the ramp is 160 cm/s.
+- Distance is the “area under” this speed–time ramp.
+- Pair the first and last seconds: the tiny triangle at the start (0→20) and the tall sliver at the end (140→160) fit together into a perfect 1-second-wide rectangle of height 160.
+- Do the same for seconds (2+7), (3+6), (4+5).
+You get 4 identical rectangles, each 1 s wide and 160 cm/s tall.
+- Each rectangle covers 160 cm, so total distance = 4 rectangles × 160 cm = 640 cm.

+Answer: 640 cm

+## Creative twists
+- Confusing acceleration with speed: 20 cm/s² means the speed grows by 20 cm/s each second, not that the speed is 20.
+- Forgetting the start from rest: you can’t take “final speed × time”; that would double-count.
+The ramp shape reminds you it starts at zero.
+- Unit slip: everything is already in cm and s, so no conversion is needed.
+- Same pairing trick works for any steady growth: stacking books from 1 to 8 cm thickness—pair first and last to get equal stacks.
+- Nature/engineering echo: a car smoothly accelerating from a stop—distance covered is the “triangle under the speed ramp,” or equivalently, built from paired strips into rectangles.
+This also explains why cruising at top speed the whole time would go twice as far as accelerating from rest for the same time.

 ## Understand the situation (build from everyday thinking)
 - Imagine a trolley that starts from rest on a smooth, gentle slope.
 Each second, its speed increases by the same amount.
 That steady “gain in speed per second” is called acceleration.